Bree Runway: Meet the Missy Elliott-approved rising star whose fearless pop is challenging colourism

 Bree Runway is a bold new DIY musician from Hackney whose music draws as much on early noughties-era MTV as it does her rich Ghanaian heritage — and it’s an approach that’s already earned her favourable comparisons with the likes of Missy Elliott, Grace Jones and Kelis.

-Watching and studying artists like The Neptunes, Britney Spears and Lil’ Kim during her teenage years gave Bree an escape from the relentless, racist bullying she experienced at school.
+Watching and studying artists like The Neptunes, Britney Spears and Lil’ Kim during her teenage years gave Bree an escape from the relentless bullying she experienced at school.
 She now uses those experiences to inform her songwriting and help others who may be dealing with similar issues.

-Bree’s big break arrived when she emailed her demos to as many music executives as she could find — and, 35 minutes after hitting send, a major label replied.
-Bree eventually signed to Universal and she’s since released her second EP, ‘Be Runway’, which has earned likes from artists including Rihanna, Stormzy, Kehlani and Diplo.
+Bree’s big break came from posting short clips on social media which quickly went viral, earning over 50M views and 30,000 shares.
+Bree eventually signed a deal and has since released her second EP, ‘Be Runway’, which has garnered likes from artists including Rihanna, Stormzy, Kehlani and Diplo.

 NME caught up with Bree to talk about her challenging start to music, the process behind writing her brand of “destructive pop” and how she learned that Missy Elliott was a big fan of hers in the middle of the night.